A Special Needs Trust: Financial Help Tailored to Your Loved One’s Needs

 Earnings from work or income received from government programs may not always be adequate to meet your child’s special needs.
 The Arcare Trust I is a third-party trust that allows parents, grandparents or other third parties to leave funds for your loved one with a disability without endangering their eligibility for benefits such as Supplemental Security Income and Medicaid.

-The Arcare Trust I pools assets from participants for investment and management purposes, and keeps the trust more affordable than many other options.
+The Arcare Trust I pools assets from participants for management purposes and keeps the trust more affordable than many other options.
 Currently, we have more than 150 participants in our Trust I program.
 Enrollment and ongoing fees vary depending on the amount of funds placed in the trust.
 Special consideration is offered for Trust I enrollments that occur prior to funding.

 Unlike the Arcare Trust I, the Trust II is a self-settled trust, meaning it provides a vehicle for individuals with disabilities who receive financial resources to place the money in a trust rather than go into a spend-down situation.
 This type of special needs trust is generally funded by excess bank account funds or proceeds from a settlement, inheritance, or back disability payment.
 The trust can also be funded by assets accumulated prior to disability.

-The Arcare Trust II pools assets from participants for investment and management purposes, and keeps the trust more affordable than many other options.
+The Arcare Trust II pools assets from participants for management purposes and keeps the trust more affordable than many other options.
 Currently, we have more than 900 participants in our Trust II program.
 Enrollment and ongoing fees vary depending on the amount of funds placed in the trust.

 With the Trust II, upon the death of the individual, as required by law, the state can recover assets remaining in the individual trust account for medical assistance paid on behalf of the individual.